 The efforts of volunteer workers are not reflected in the accompanying financial statements as no objective basis is available to measure the value of such services.
-Many volunteers donated significant amounts of their time to the Organization over 2023 though most volunteer activities were paused during 2022 due to the pandemic.

 (c) Allocation of expenditures:

 The Organization reports its expenditures by function between program activities, including international relief, development and advocacy, and public awareness and education, and support activities, namely fundraising and administration.